 Believe me, after leaving behind a bunch of tools in one of the places I lived, I never once said, I wish I was still hauling that giant toolbox full of heavy equipment wherever I moved.
 That thought never crossed my mind, because not only did most of those tools no longer serve a function in my life, but the time and energy it took to lug them around did not equate to the amount of time I actually used them.

 The attachments I’m talking about today are just those physical, functional attachments.
-Things in our lives that serve a function but aren’t necessarily sentimental.
+Things in our lives serve a function but aren’t necessarily sentimental.
 I’m just talking about material stuff right now.
-The deeper, emotional attachments we’ll be addressing next week (I know, so sorry, this is part one of a two part episode!).
+The deeper, emotional attachments in part two.
 But just letting go of material objects can be a world of challenge for some people.

 Imagine if you could learn to let go of all of your attachments in just one sitting?
-Wow!
-Not everyone can easily let go of attachments, without some sort of crisis, or practice.
-It’s a major transition for some people.
-But maybe you can.
+Without some sort of crisis, or practice, it can be overwhelming for some people.
+But maybe you can do it.
 Maybe you are the person that can look at that boxes of things that fill your closets or garage and say to yourself, “If I didn’t have these things, I’d be okay.”

 If you are attached to change, you will never be disappointed.

 Change is inevitable.
 It is how growth and progress happen.
 The person who chooses not to embrace change is the one who remains unhappy.
-I’m not saying that everyday there needs to be something different in your life in order to experience fulfilment, I’m saying that when change does happen, if you embrace it as part of the process of life, you will be a happier person overall.
+I’m not saying that every day there needs to be something different in your life in order to experience fulfillment, I’m saying that when change does happen if you embrace it as part of the process of life, you will be a happier person overall.

 Bad stuff is going to happen, yes.
 And change is going to be forced down our throat sometimes, but accepting that change happens whether we like it or not will keep us growing and not stagnant.